Discover free resources to support you

 From a neuroscience perspective, chronic symptoms are often not about damage, but about protective prediction.
 Your brain constantly scans your environment and body, asking, “Am I safe or in danger?”
 When it predicts threat; based on memory, emotion, or stress; it can trigger protective sensations like pain, fatigue, tension, or anxiety.

 These are learned neural patterns.
 The brain learns patterns through a natural process called neuroplasticity, where what neural pathways are used - strengthen, and the brain changes continually from what pathways we use in our daily lives (most of which we are not conscious of!).
-Because these pathways are learned, they can be retrained.
+Because these pathways are learned, they can be retrained through compassionate guidance.

 Healing Through Safety and Connection